-- The first season of Blackadder had the title character challenge someone who revealed him as a bastard to a duel, and was shocked when the man enthusiastically replied, "To the death!".
+- The first season had the title character challenge someone who revealed him as a bastard to a duel, and was shocked when the man enthusiastically replied, "To the death!".
 Luckily, he was just messing with his head.

 - The third season ends with a Blackadder in a duel to the death with cannon against the Duke of Wellington.
 Lucky thing he had that cigarette case on him.